 Whether you’re preparing for an exam on of Shakespeare’s famous plays or a modern piece of work, getting your head around literature can be a challenge.
-As GCSE have changed, it’s become even more important for you to understand the literature you’re working on but how should you be studying the texts that have been chosen by your school?
-We’ve got five ways to help you prepare.
+As GCSE’s have changed, it’s become even more important for you to understand the literature you’re working on but how should you be studying the texts that have been chosen by your school?

 - Get to know the text